jkondo14/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ cd
 [user@sahara ~]$
 ```
-Since cd means change directory, using the cd without the argument did not change the directory and remains in the same directory.
+Since cd means change directory, using the cd without the argument did not change the directory since it did not know what directory it should change to and remained in the same directory which is home.
 It was not an error since it did not change the directory due to an empty argument.